FonziePants/adventofcode/README.md

 Now, to toggle between part 1's logic and part 2's logic, all I need to do is change which `is_valid...()` method that I call, and _voila_!

 Worked on the first try 😎

+### Day 3
+Today's was pretty straightforward.
+Before I even finished readng the problem, I figured it would make sense to write the code to ingest the map and store it as a 2D boolean array of tree-or-no-tree.
+I threw this in a class so that I could run convenience methods (like printing) without needing to pass in a 2d array everywhere.

+The trickiest part of this is probably the map extension, but this was easy to solve with modulo math.
+Basically, store the original width, and then when either printing or calculating a tree hit, just use X modulo map-width.

+By passing in the x-delta and y-delta programmatically, I was easily able to extend my answer to part 2 without making any major functional changes.

+The main issue I ran into, for which I used pretty printing to debug, was that the newline character of the files being read in was wrongly adding to the map's width.
+A simple `str.rstrip()` call fixed this issue.